D-Omega/DragonX-v2-Safewalk-update/README.md

-# DragonX-v2-Safewalk-update
+UwUClient v1 Public Beta
-DragonX v2 Eaglercraft 1.8.8 Hacked Client (Click GUI + Safewalk Update)
+UwUClient is a 1.8.8 Eaglercraft Hacked Client built for zentic.cc